 When it comes to making the choice between lab grown diamonds or mined diamonds, there are plenty of factors to consider, not the least of which is the energy accompanying the stones.
 While it’s obvious that lab created diamonds are a proverbially fresh start (since they have been created ethically in a lab), the same cannot be said for mined diamonds.

-Whether you’re superstitious or not, you’ve no doubt heard of karma; there’s all sorts of negative karmic energy to watch out for if you’re considering purchasing a mined diamond, and the reasons why are self-evident.
+Whether you’re superstitious or not, you’ve no doubt heard of karma; there are all sorts of negative karmic energy to watch out for if you’re considering purchasing a mined diamond, and the reasons why are self-evident.

 The divorce rate has hovered around 50% for years, meaning that many diamonds end up re-infiltrating the market following a failed marriage.
 Diamond dealers play clever tricks to avoid the negative connotations of divorce diamonds, often sending them back to the lab in order to receive a new certificate which shows a recent date, but the inescapable truth is that these diamonds have borne witness to the demise of a marriage.
-Do you want the love of your life touting a secondhand diamond on her finger, or do you want to give her the promise of a fresh start with lab-created diamonds?
+Do you want the love of your life touting a secondhand diamond on her finger?
+Better give her the promise of a fresh start with lab created diamonds.

 The old saying goes, “diamonds are forever.”
 The dark side of that reality is that many mined diamonds have been circulating for years; although some stones will stay in a family, others are simply reintroduced into the market with a fresh certificate after the last wearer passes away.
 Understandably, many women aren’t comfortable donning a diamond that last sat on the finger of a now-departed person, but the veiled practices of the diamond industry make it difficult to know to whom a diamond belonged previously.